 English translation: There will be a simultaneous English-language translation available for any church service conducted in German.
 The English translation will be broadcast on a frequency to be announced within the normal FM broadcast band (88-108 Megahertz).
 To receive the translation, you will need to bring your own small FM radio with a headphone.
 Each person in your household/group will need his/her own FM radio.

 Special music: International guests who have experience in their home church areas are welcome to volunteer to perform special music at the Feast in Titisee.
 Preference may be given to instrumental special music, since Titisee is a German-language feast site.
 However, if you perform vocal special music, you are welcome to vounteer as well.
 When you register for the Feast, please indicate whether you wish to perform special music or if you can accompany hymns on the piano.

 Hymnals: UCG-Germany uses it own German-language hymnal based on the United Church of God hymnal.
 Please bring your own UCG hymnal (or the UCG Hymnal app) with you since we do not have copies of the English hymnal available for visitors.

-Welcome service: The first service of the Feast will be held at 7:30 p. m. on Sunday, October 16.
-The venue for all church services will be the large "Kursaal" at the Kurhaus Schluchsee, located right in the center of Schluchsee adjacent to the Schluchsee Tourism office on the Lindenstrasse.
-There is an underground parking lot available at the Kurhaus Schluchsee, accessible from the Eschenweg street behind the Kurhaus Schluchsee.
+Welcome service: The first service of the Feast will be held at 7:30 p.m. on Wednesday, October 16.
+The venue for all church services will be the "Kursaal" at the Kurhaus Titisee, located at Strandbadstraße 4, 79822 Titisee-Neustadt.
+There is a parking lot available at the Kurhaus Titisee, and with a festival parking permit parking is free.